 These cells can form a tumor, and if the tumor is not found or if it’s left untreated, it can spread (metastasize) to other parts of the body.

 This article will examine why ovarian cancer is hard to detect and what can be done if you think you may have symptoms.
 It will also look at what goes into an ovarian cancer diagnosis.

 Doctors often don’t find ovarian cancer until it has progressed to an advanced stage.
-In fact, only 20 percent of ovarian cancer is diagnosed in early stages.
+In fact, only

 Early stage tumors are easier to treat and even cure.
 However, many ovarian cancers are not found until stages 3 and 4, at which point the cancer has spread within the pelvic region — and sometimes beyond.